JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Attaches a new message filter to the edit instance.
 All window messages that the edit instance receives are forwarded to the message filter.

 ```
-FUNCTION CTextDocument2.AttachMsgFilter (BYVAL pFilter AS IUnknown PTR) AS HRESULT
+FUNCTION AttachMsgFilter (BYVAL pFilter AS IUnknown PTR) AS HRESULT
 ```

 | Parameter | Description |